 “I spent so much time convincing friends and family it would be fine that I had almost convinced myself… right up until the moment I stepped off the plane in Delhi.”

-I was 22 and I decided I was going to travel to India...
-Alone.
+I was 22, and I decided I was going to travel to India... alone.

 My wanderlust started at a very young age.
-My family had taken my brother and I on plenty of road trips in our motorhome.
-In high school, I was lucky enough to join a travel group to Greece, Spain and Italy.
-From then on I was hooked and the travel bug hit me hard.
+My family had taken my brother and me on plenty of road trips in our motorhome.
+In high school, I was lucky enough to join a student trip to Greece, Spain and Italy.
+From then on, I was hooked—the travel bug hit me hard.

-I tried to sleep but I was too rattled to do so.
-I contemplated flying home but then talked some sense into myself and realised I can do this, but on my own terms.
-I had always seen and heard other women, so brave, conquering new cities and sites all on their own, but I knew I would need some help to get there.
-I found a younger Indian lady who did private tours so I called her.
-By the end of the first day of my solo adventure I had become surprisingly comfortable with the city but also myself.
-From that day on I realised that everything was going to be okay.
-My trip from that moment became one of the most incredible experiences I have ever had.
+I tried to sleep, but I was too rattled.
+I contemplated flying home, but then talked some sense into myself and realised I could do this but on my own terms.
+I had always seen and heard about other women, so brave, conquering new cities and sights all on their own, but I knew I would need some help to get started.
+I found the contact information for a young Indian lady who did private tours, so I called her and made plans to meet up.